-Nowadays many companies require that you submit your resume package online.
-There are certain factors that need to be considered when submitting your resume online.
-If they ask that you send a simple email, then all you need to do is attach the requested documents and send a polite and concise message to the organization explaining the position you’re applying for, and which documents you’ve enclosed.
+Certain factors need to be considered when submitting your resume online.
+If they ask that you send a simple email, all you need to do is attach the requested documents and send a polite and concise message to the organization explaining the position you’re applying for and which documents you’ve enclosed.

 When Using a Separate Website